-Mechatronics Engineering is a new focus area in engineering that promises to become more important in the future.
-It is a combination of Mechanical Engineering, Electronics and Computer Systems.
-A typical mechatronics system is characterized by synergy of the mechanical components (e.g. sensors for position, speed, light and temperature measurement), mechanical and electrical actuators (e.g. electrical motors, hydraulic cylinders and flow control valves) and computer controllers (e.g. custom-built computers, personal computers and PLC's) into products and system useful to man and society.
+Mechatronics Engineering (MCE) is a new focus area in engineering that promises to become more important in the future.
+It is a synergistic integration of Mechanical Engineering Systems, Control Systems, and Computers.
+Typical mechatronics systems include sensors (e.g. position sensors, speed sensors, temperature sensors, etc...,), mechanical and electrical actuators (e.g. electrical motors, hydraulic cylinders and flow control valves) and computer controllers (e.g. custom-built computers, personal computers and PLC's) into products and system useful to man and society.
 In order to combine all these elements in an optimal way, engineers must have insight into each of these disciplines.
-These new breeds of engineers are called Mechatronics Engineers.
-In future, Mechatronics Engineers will play a key role in the design, development, manufacture and operation of a wide variety of products: from video players and automatic cameras, to smart wells and intelligent systems, from automated well rig to smart structures, etc. The Mechatronics Engineering program is a five (5) year Bachelor Degree program, oriented towards future trends in industrial development within Sultanate of Oman and the Gulf.
-It has minimum but critical components in management, technical English, Oman and Islamic civilization, basic science and math in addition to the core requirements for the program.
+In the future, Mechatronics Engineers will play a key role in the design, development, manufacture and operation of a wide variety of products: from video players and automatic cameras, to smart wells and intelligent systems, from automated well rig to smart structures, etc. The Mechatronics Engineering program is a five (5) year Bachelor Degree program, oriented towards future trends in industrial development within Sultanate of Oman and the Gulf.